 Some of the ways XaaS can help entrepreneurs to do this are:

 Many small businesses owners make critical choices based on intuition and instinct.
-This is not the ideal way to make a decision, however, especially now that the availability of data levels the playing fields and offers small companies the same access to business intelligence as larger ones enjoy.
+However, this is not the ideal way to make a decision, especially now that the availability of data levels the playing fields and offers small companies the same access to business intelligence as larger ones enjoy.

-Taking up the opportunity to use first, second and third-party data effectively requires sizeable cloud storage in which to secure the data, as well as the capability to analyze and interpret it.
+Taking up the opportunity to use first, second and third-party data effectively requires sizeable cloud storage to secure the data and the capability to analyze and interpret it.
 Data enables them to:

 - Understand their customers’ requirements, and fulfill them more efficiently than before